ONLYOFFICE/onlyoffice-jira/README.md

 Sometimes your network configuration might not allow the requests between Jira and ONLYOFFICE Document Server using the public addresses.
 The **Advanced server settings** section allows you to set the ONLYOFFICE Document Server address for internal requests from Jira and the returning Jira address for internal requests from ONLYOFFICE Document Server.

-## Compiling Jira ONLYOFFICE integration app
+## Compiling ONLYOFFICE app for Jira

 You will need: